Understanding House Edge and RTP at Crypto Casinos (2025 Guide)

-If you ever played at regular or blockchain casinos, you might have wondered how the house makes a profit.
+If you’ve ever played at an online casino before, you may have wondered how the house makes a profit.

 There are many myths about how casinos make their money.
 Some believe games are always rigged to lose.
 Others think games have paying patterns: they ‘unlock’ only after a fixed amount of rounds and then ‘lock’ after paying out big.

-At least at reputable casinos, those myths are unfounded.
+At reputable crypto casinos, those myths are unfounded.
 For the most part, legitimate casino games have unbiased and random results.
 And yet, casinos do have an advantage that keeps them profitable.
-That advantage is called house edge.

 From traditional land-based casinos to online bookmakers and modern cryptocurrency casinos, all gambling operators profit from their house edge, but some more so than others.

-On this page, you will learn how casino games can remain random and fair while giving an advantage – or edge – to the casino.
+In this guide, you will learn how casino games can remain random and fair while giving an advantage, or edge, to the casino.

 Does the house always win?
 Yes.
 But so can you.